-Baseline demographic, clinical, and laboratory characteristics were retrieved from clinical records.
-The following pre-TIPS clinical data were analyzed: age, sex, cause of liver cirrhosis, Child-Pugh score, MELD score, previous upper gastrointestinal hemorrhage, portal pressure gradient (PPG) before and after TIPS creation, and the diameter of the stent-graft used.
+Baseline demographic, clinical and laboratory characteristics were retrieved from clinical records.
+The following pre-TIPS/TFIPS clinical data were analyzed: age, sex, cause of liver cirrhosis, Child-Pugh score, MELD score, previous upper gastrointestinal hemorrhage, portal pressure gradient (PPG) before and after TIPS creation, and the diameter of the stent-graft used.
 The Child-Pugh and MELD scores were also calculated on the basis of data obtained on the day of TIPS /TFIPS creation.